Picos

 Picos is a municipality in the state of Piauí in the Northeast region of Brazil.
 Picos is the state's third-largest city, located in the south-central region of Piauí and is the most economically developed city in the region.
 The city's financial prosperity, combined with its geographical location, gives Picos a "commercial hub" status, especially for fuel and honey (Picos is known as the "capital of honey").
 As of 2020, the population was approximately 78,431.

 Climate

 According to data from INMET - National Institute of Meteorology, the city of Picos Piauí has average annual temperature of 29.4 C.

 Demographics

-The population of the city of Picos is currently 78,431 inhabitants (IBGE 2020), and 58,307 in urban areas and 15,107 in rural areas, thus characterizing the third largest city from Piaui.
+The population of the city of Picos is currently 78,431 inhabitants (IBGE 2020), and 58,307 in urban areas and 15,107 in rural areas, thus characterizing the third largest city from Piauí.
 It has a population density of 137.23 inhabitants / km ².

-Neighborhoods and Villages
+Neighborhoods and villages

 Villages

 Villages include Coroatá, Fátima do Piauí, Gameleira dos Rodrigues, Lagoa Grande, Mirolândia, Morrinhos, Samambaia, Saquinho, Sipaúba, Tapera, Torrões e Val Paraíso and Lagoa Comprida.